DataDog/l2met/README.md

 # DataDog fork

-This is a fork of l2met to output to datadog rather than librato.
-Since l2met is GPL licensed, if we end up distributing this, we'll have to make the source available.
+This is a fork of l2met which outlets metrics to DataDog.

 ## Changes for DataDog